Proposed Solution for Synchronizing the Contents of Asuran Repositories

 - Must not share any secret key state between repositories

-- Must not require any deep inspection of chunks that are shared
+- Must not require any deep inspection4 of chunks that are shared between the repositories

 - Must not have any non-optional storage overhead